Honors Requirements & Application Process

 Two Academic Recommendations:

-- Send this Excel spreadsheet (or the link to it) to two faculty members or counselors from your most recent school.
+- Send this Excel spreadsheet (or the link to it) to two faculty members or counselors from your current (or most recent) school.

-- They must email the form from their school email address to: firstname.lastname@example.org
+- They must email the completed form from their school email address to: firstname.lastname@example.org

 Confirmation of your academic eligibility: